 7.2 Hold Over.
-If Tenant occupies the Premises beyond the expiration of this Agreement without Landlord’s written consent (“Hold Over”), Tenant will be deemed to occupy the Premises on a month-to-month basis, terminable by either Party on thirty (30) days’ written Notice to the other Party.
-All of the terms and provisions of this Agreement shall be applicable during that period, except that Tenant shall pay Landlord a rental fee equal to one hundred and fifty percent (150%) of the then current monthly Rent applicable at the expiration of the Agreement, prorated for the number of days of such Hold Over.
+If Tenant occupies the Premises beyond the Equipment Removal Period without Landlord’s written consent (“Hold Over”), Tenant will be deemed to occupy the Premises on a month-to-month basis, terminable by either Party on thirty (30) days’ written Notice to the other Party.
+All of the terms and provisions of this Agreement shall be applicable during that period, except that Tenant shall pay Landlord a rental fee equal to one hundred and fifty percent (150%) of the then current monthly Rent applicable at the expiration or termination of the Agreement, prorated for the number of days of such Hold Over.

 8. Default, Remedies and Termination.